 Purchase tickets at the University Box Office.

-School of Communication & the Arts assistant professor and director for the production, Marianne Savell, was first inspired by the “hilarious and passionate” film adaptation of the play starring Kenneth Branagh and Emma Thompson.
+School of Communication & the Arts director for the production, Marianne Savell, was first inspired by the “hilarious and passionate” film adaptation of the play starring Kenneth Branagh and Emma Thompson.

 The inspiration for Savell’s particular interpretation of the play is drawn from modern-day soldiers returning home from war.